-The model of the moment shares his thoughts on his new zine, launching tomorrow night, featuring contributions from Collier Schorr, Willy Vanderperre and Gosha Rubchinskiy.
+The model of the moment shares his thoughts on his new zine, which launches tomorrow night in Paris and features contributions from Collier Schorr, Willy Vanderperre, and Gosha Rubchinskiy.

 Paul Hameline is one of those models who has transcended beyond being a mere clotheshorse.
-A male model who has become the star of Paris' new fashion underground, a regular in the Instagram accounts of photographers like Collier Schorr and Willy Vanderperre, stylists like Lotta Volkova, he's graced the catwalks of Maison Margiela, Vetements, and Prada.
-But beyond the limelight, he's an artist who has worked on the prints for Ann Demeulemeester's menswear collections and continues to work in collage, video and photography, having graduated from ECAL in Lausanne, before returning to his native Paris.
-His work is inspired by the world around him, his taste in music and films, from Death in June to Pier Paolo Pasolini.
+A male model who has become the star of Paris' new fashion underground, a regular on the Instagram accounts of photographers like Collier Schorr and Willy Vanderperre as well as stylists like Lotta Volkova, he's graced the catwalks of Maison Margiela, Vetements, and Prada.
+But beyond the limelight, he's an artist who has worked on the prints for Ann Demeulemeester's menswear collections.
+Having graduated from ECAL in Lausanne before returning to his native Paris, Hameline continues to work in collage, video, and photography.
+His work is inspired by the world around him and his taste in music and films, from Death in June to Pier Paolo Pasolini.
 You just need to dip a toe into his anarchically funny Instagram account to see his influences.

-He's bringing it all together in a new zine he's made, Rave New World, launching tomorrow night at Paris' cult shop The Broken Arm as Paris' menswear week gets underway.
-For Rave New World Paul has brought his eye and his world to the printed page in a super limited edition that will only be available for one night, featuring contributions from Collier Schorr, Willy Vanderperre, Gosha Rubchinskiy, Peter De Potter, Pierre-Ange Carlotti, Mica Arganaraz, Anouk Rabot, Kelsey Henderson, and Lea Combacal.
+He's bringing it all together in a new zine, Rave New World, which launches tomorrow night at Paris' cult shop The Broken Arm as Paris' menswear week gets underway.
+For Rave New World Paul has brought his eye and his world to the printed page in a super limited edition that will only be available for one night.
+It features contributions from Collier Schorr, Willy Vanderperre, Gosha Rubchinskiy, Peter De Potter, Pierre-Ange Carlotti, Mica Arganaraz, Anouk Rabot, Kelsey Henderson, and Lea Combacal.
 Rave New World is Paul's artistic scrapbook, made up of work by his friends and creative community, a dialogue between Paul and his world, the people who inspire and motivate him, a kind of diary by proxy, written by his friends instead of by himself.

 What made you want to make this zine?